YIFANK/YIFANK.github.io/docs/index.md

 ## Introduction

 Welcome to my blog!
 Hi, this is Yifan Kang, or you might also know me as **ETK** in coding competitions.
-I am currently a junior at Phillips Academy.
+I am currently a senior at Phillips Academy.

 ## Passions